 Director means any person holding the position of a director of the Company and Directors means the directors for the time being of the Company or, as the context permits, such number of them as have authority to act for the Company.
 Director includes the Member Appointed Directors, the Independent Directors, the President, the Past President and the NZ Director.

+Electronic Voting means an electronic vote for the election of Member Appointed Directors and President Elect held pursuant to clauses 30.3 and 30.4.

 Independent Director means the Director appointed to the Board pursuant to clause 30.7.

 Member means a member of the Company pursuant to clause 6 (and Membership has the corresponding meaning) and includes: